DataDog/documentation/content/developers/faq/dogshell-quickly-use-datadog-s-api-from-terminal-shell.md

-Many users are familiar with [our API](/api) and all the many things you can do in datadog with it, whether sending/querying metrics or events to your datadog account, creating dashboards, monitors, or downtimes, and more.
+Many users are familiar with [our API](/api) and all the many things you can do in Datadog with it, whether sending/querying metrics or events to your Datadog account, creating dashboards, monitors, or downtimes, and more.
 But there’s an easy way to use our API straight from terminal/shell, using a wrapper called “dogshell”.

 ## Setup:

-Dogshell comes with our officially supported [datadogpy Python library](https://github.com/DataDog/datadogpy), often used to send data to datadog via the [dogstatsd](/developers/dogstatsd).
+Dogshell comes with our officially supported [datadogpy Python library](https://github.com/DataDog/datadogpy), often used to send data to Datadog via the [DogStatsD](/developers/dogstatsd).
 [It can easily be installed following the dedicated instructions](https://github.com/DataDog/datadogpy#installation).

 Once you have that library installed, you have the dog command available to you in your terminal/shell, but it still needs to be “initialized”: you need to provide it with an API and Application key so that it can be used to send/receive data to/from your account.
 This is easily done; when you first try running a dog command, it recognizes that it needs to be initialized, and walks you through the 2-step process.